-Rosie and Stuart Treasurer's family, who appeared on Grand Designs in 2016, took the unusual approach of living on site while reimagining a bungalow in Wirral.
+Rosie and Stuart Treasurer, who appeared on Grand Designs in 2016, took the unusual approach of living on site while reimagining a bungalow in Wirral.

 Image: The house was enlarged on the first floor by extending out to the side.
 Photo: Joel Knight